technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ### Task 1: Build Java Application

-First , you will navigate the Flight Booking System for Airline Reservations repository and cd to the Airlines web application project folder.
+First, you will navigate the Flight Booking System for Airline Reservations repository and cd to the Airlines web application project folder.

 Optionally, if you have Java & Maven installed, you can run the following command(s) in your CLI to get an sense of the experience in